epcm18/xai-l2g/README.md

 **Apply SHAP:** Use SHAP (SHapley Additive exPlanations) to identify which features (e.g., colocalization, QTL, genomic distance) have the most impact on the L2G gene prioritization score[.
 **Implement LIME:** Use LIME (Local Interpretable Model-agnostic Explanations) to generate simple, local explanations for why a specific gene was prioritized for a particular disease.
 **Generate Counterfactuals:** Create counterfactual explanations to show the smallest feature changes that would alter a gene's ranking, providing actionable insights for researchers.
-**Develop a Dashboard:** Design and build an interactive dashboard to present the SHAP, LIME, and counterfactual results in an accessible and user-friendly format.

 ---